Cale-Torino/MegaTec_Battery_Driver_Restart/README.md

 Now if you toggle the driver enable/disable in the `computer managment` > `Device Manager` > `HID-compliant` device *VID_0001* & *PID_0000*

 The UPS will connect again, and this must be done everytime you boot up.

+Since the pc asks to restart after changing the device enable/disable

+you will get an error if running it more than once without restarting